(Click the main tab link above for the main download page.)

 Time (sample and hold) and amplitude (bit reduction) axis quantization.

 In addition dither can be applied to both axes.
 The time axis dither is called "jitter" although this isn't technically accurate.

 "Jitter" modulates the frequency of the clock signal for an analog sample & hold by noise.
 This modulates the position of each individual sample and maintains its fractional position when output.
 This is unlike a typical jitter where the input and output modulation would be distinct.
-The effect is to reduce the quantization error over time; true time-axis dither.
+The effect is to reduce the quantization error over time and reduce harmonic peaks; true time-axis spread-spectrum dither.

 - Sample & Hold